 Our local staff arrange various activities throughout the semester designed to help immerse you in the local culture.
 These events are included in your semester program.
 Below are examples of previous activities arranged for students.
 Note that activities may change each semester.

-Learn to whip up your favorite Thai dishes such as phad thai, green curry, papaya salad and mango with sticky rice.
-During this full day class, you’ll tour a local market becoming more familiar with typical Thai ingredients then head to your cooking station to make a tasty Thai meal.
+Learn to whip up your favorite Thai dishes such as Padthai, green curry, papaya salad, and mango with sticky rice.
+During this cooking class, you’ll tour a local market, becoming more familiar with typical Thai ingredients, then head to your cooking station to make a tasty Thai meal.
 Make sure to go hungry – you’ll be eating everything you make!

 Excursions